cdfoundation/cdf-landscape/.github/ISSUE_TEMPLATE.md

 Before going forward, please carefully review the sections of the Readme covering new entries, corrections, and logos: https://github.com/cdfoundation/cdf-landscape/blob/master/README.md.
 -->

-### Bug reports or Feature requests:
+### Bug report or Feature request:

-Please replace this line with a brief summary of your issue
+Please replace this line with a brief summary of your issue.

 **Please note by far the quickest way to get a new feature is to file a Pull Request.**